Charleston on a Budget

 Charleston really comes to life during the holiday season.
 If you are planning a winter trip to the city, consult our guide to spending the holidays in Charleston for suggestions on special events and excellent photo ops.
 One of our favorites is the Charleston Christmas Special, a local tradition that should not be missed.
 There are also many things to do on New Year’s Eve in the city.

 Another great holiday to celebrate in Charleston is Halloween.
 Many of the plantations host fright nights and Free Tours By Foot offers seasonal ghosts tours.
 Brave enough to explore the darker side of Charleston on your own?
-Check out the most haunted places in Charleston, or read up on some local ghost stories like those about Philadelphia Alley, Circular Congregational Church, and the ghost of Sue Howard Hardy…if you dare!
+Check out the most haunted places in Charleston, or read up on some local ghost stories like those about Philadelphia Alley, Circular Congregational Church…if you dare!